amyxlu/plaid/README.md

 python pipeline/run_sample.py ++length=200 ++function_idx=2219 ++organism_idx=3617 ++output_root_dir=/data/lux70/plaid/samples/unconditional
 ```

+>[!IMPORTANT]
+>The specified length is half the actual protein length and must be divisible by 4.
+For example, to generate a 200-residue protein, set length=100.

+>[!TIP]
->[!TIP] To find the mapping between your desired GO term and function index, see `src/plaid/constants.py`.
+>To find the mapping between your desired GO term and function index, see `src/plaid/constants.py`.
 A list of organism indices can be found in `assets/organisms`.
-GO

->[!IMPORTANT] The specified length is half the actual protein length and must be divisible by 4.
-For example, to generate a 200-residue protein, set length=100.
+>[!TIP]

->[!TIP] PLAID also supports the DPM++ sampler, which achieves comparable performance with fewer sampling steps.
+>PLAID also supports the DPM++ sampler, which achieves comparable performance with fewer sampling steps.
 See `configs/inference/sample/dpm2m_sde.yaml` for more details.

 #### Step 2: Decode the Latent Embedding
 * 2a.
 Uncompress latent arrays using the CHEAP autoencoder.